riskframe/ai-rmm/framework/measure-2.3.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+## Measure 2.3
-## Measure 2.3: AI system performance or assurance criteria are measured qualitatively or quantitatively and demonstrated for conditions similar to deployment setting(s).
-Measures are documented.
+> AI system performance or assurance criteria are measured qualitatively or quantitatively and demonstrated for conditions similar to deployment setting(s).
+Measures are documented. [@playbook]

 ### Measure 2.3.1.
 Establish Performance or Assurance Criteria.